andrewlock/CommonPasswordsValidator/README.md

 ## Background

-This package is based [on an article by Jeff Attwood](https://blog.codinghorror.com/password-rules-are-bullshit/) about the rules they have decided on for [Discource](https://discourse.org/).
+This package is based [on an article by Jeff Attwood](https://blog.codinghorror.com/password-rules-are-bullshit/) about the rules they have decided on for [Discourse](https://discourse.org/).

-Instead of requiring a multitude of character types, they demand a _minimum_ of 10 characters and at least 6 unque characters.
+Instead of requiring a multitude of character types, they demand a _minimum_ of 10 characters and at least 6 unique characters.

 More importantly, they require that the password is not one of the most common passwords.